Mailchimp Review: Pros, Cons, Features, and Pricing Explained

 Mailchimp FAQs

-Can I use Mailchimp for transactional emails?
+Can I use Mailchimp for both email and SMS campaigns?